How to Create a YouTube Channel from Scratch

 There are two ways to join the YouTube Partner Programme:

-Once you’re in the YPP, you have greater access to YouTube resources and can share in revenue from the ads on your account.
-Learn more about YouTube’s Partner Programme here.
+Once you’re in the YPP, you have greater access to YouTube resources and can share in revenue from the ads on your account — which can end up being pretty lucrative.

-Of course, growing your subscriber count is easier said than done.
-For that reason, we have a full guide on how to get more YouTube subscribers.
+Of course, we know that growing your subscriber count is easier said than done.
+For more on that, check out our complete guide on how to get more YouTube subscribers.

 YouTube Shorts are a newer feature of YouTube: short-form, vertically oriented videos that clock in at 15-60 seconds long.
 Shorts launched worldwide in 2021 and have quickly become YouTube’s prize new feature, garnering more than 6.5 billion daily views.